Empire-Strikes-Back/Rey/readme.txt

 i am the new operating system
 my color is white
-i have no program icons, i know only words - i know and show programs by their names
+i have no program icons, i know only words - i know and show programs by their names i have no logo - my name, a word - lochdown - defines me